Your Scoliosis Brace

 Ask your orthotist about the best way to clean your brace.

-See your healthcare provider as often as he or she asks you to.
-This way, the healthcare provider can check how well the brace is working for you.
+See your health care provider as often as instructed so they can check how well the brace is working for you.

 You gain more than 10 pounds